Business Rates

 Disclaimer

 Tariffs, rates and descriptors shown are for information purposes only.
-Official tariffs as per Nova Scotia Utility and Review Board approved Rates and Regulations schedules.
+Official tariffs as per Nova Scotia Energy Board approved Rates and Regulations schedules.

 Real Time Pricing tariffs are electricity prices that vary hourly according to Nova Scotia Power's varying cost of generation.
 This provides customers an opportunity to reduce electricity costs by managing their consumption to take advantage of lower priced electricity during off-peak periods (overnight, weekends and holidays).